michaelchadwick/michaelchadwick.info/blog/_posts/2026/2026-04-04-making-soundlister-work-offline.md

 ?>
 ```

-Once it was returned to Javascript, one is left with a `const response = fetch(SL_PHP_SCRIPT)` call that then feeds into a `const data = response.json()` call that is then processed into the UI.
+Once the script returns its value Javascript, one is left with a `const response = fetch(SL_PHP_SCRIPT)` call that then feeds into a `const data = response.json()` call that is then processed into the UI.

-However, the Service Worker `install` method cannot have any arguments, so in order to load things dynamically into its cache when it is installed you need to have a manifest of sorts to tell it what to cache once you know.
-This, I had to do an extra step in my PHP script like so:
+However, the Service Worker `install` method cannot have any arguments, so in order to load things dynamically into its cache when it is installed you need to have a manifest of sorts to tell it what to cache once you _do_ know.
+Thus, I had to do an extra step in my PHP script, like so:

 ```php
 <?php